Limmen/csle/cluster-envs/derived_images/cve_2016_10033_1/README.md

-# Ubuntu 14 Base
+# CVE 2016-10033 Image

-A base image with Ubuntu 14
+Docker image with the CVE 2010-10033 vulnerability.

+## Description

+PHPMailer before its version 5.2.18 suffer from a vulnerability that could lead to remote code execution (RCE).

 ## Useful commands